Baining people: Art

 The best-known aspect of Baining artistic culture are night dance ceremonies, often called "fire dances", during which the dancers run through, leap over and kick the embers of a fire.
 The dances originated in Qaqet (northern) villages, where they were called atut, but have since been taken up by central and southern Baining.
 The dancers wear large masks laboriously made from bark cloth, bamboo and leaves: the masks are used just once for the firedance ceremony before being thrown away or destroyed.
 Masks are of two main types: in Kairak areas these are the kavat and the larger vungvung, the latter featuring an axial bamboo pole up to thirteen feet in length, and traditionally represented various male-associated animals and plants of the forest.

 The origin of these fire dance ceremonies was to celebrate the birth of new children; the commencement of harvests and also a way of remembering the dead: in the late 20th century tourism has encouraged their revival.
 The Baining firedance is also a rite of passage for initiating young men into adulthood; during the ceremony the dancers are considered to be possessed by anthropomorphised animal spirits or masalai that enhance the dancer's own masculinity.
 The dancers are accompanied by an all-male 'orchestra' of percussion instruments, and take turns parading through the dance ground: as the tempo increases the dancers will briefly dance through a large central bonfire.
 The dances last until daybreak, when members of the accompanying 'orchestra' chase the masks out of the dance grounds.

-The fire dance is a men-only event and traditionally the Baining women and children neither partake nor watch, although the women often perform secret night rituals and dances to "cool" the main ritual site beforehand.
+The fire dance is performed by men, and traditionally the Baining women and children act primarily as spectators, although the women often perform secret night rituals and dances to "cool" the main ritual site beforehand.
 In recent times the fire dance has become an essential part of local and international cultural festivals and a major draw to tourists: this has led the Baining to adopt it as a symbol of their cultural identity, using its iconic status as leverage to emphasise their differences from the Tolai.

+Genetics

+DNA studies indicate the Baining have experienced long-term genetic isolation, exhibiting an excess of very long runs of homogeneity.
+The genetic split time between mainland Papuans and the Baining has been inferred to be 15.7 kya.
+Like other Papuans, the Baining have relatively high levels of Denisovan introgression (4%–6%), but slightly less than mainland Papuans.